Crete: Majesty, History, and Adventure

 You can choose to rent a car, motor scooter or bicycle.
 When driving in Crete it is customary and expected to allow others to pass by moving over to the shoulder of the road.
 The island is mountainous and most roads are narrow and curvy.
-Gasoline costs approximately 0.98 euros per litre on Crete.
+Gasoline costs approximately 1.80 euros per liter on Crete.

 Taxis operate day and night and are fairly inexpensive.
-When taking a taxi, rate per kilometre starts at 0.30 euros, depending on the time of day.
+When taking a taxi, the rate per kilometer starts at 0.30 euros, depending on the time of day.
 The minimum fare is 1.75 euros.
 You can take a taxi from Chania to Platanias for approximately ten euros.

 Greece has a national bus service called KTEL.
 There are good bus connections over the entire island.
 You can take a bus from Platanias to Chania for approximately 2 euros.